Final Reassembly

 safely inside the car.

-Before anything could be attached, however, I felt like it was necessary to polish the body as well as the part to be attached.
+Before anything could be attached, however, I felt like it was necessary to polish the body as well as the parts to be attached.
 See polishing here.
 With that done, I finally got the rear wings on.
 I had in storage enough welting for the rears but had to punch holes for the bolts, of course.
 Sometime after primer and before painting, I cut the necessary holes and fit the new tail lights to the rear wings.
 Here they are finally installed.

 With the rear wings safely installed, the fronts were the next order of business.
 This was a